Optimal Control of McKean--Vlasov Branching Diffusion Processes: Introduction

 Next, following Pham and Wei \cite{Pham Wei 2018}, we introduce a closed-loop control formulation, where admissible controls are Lipschitz functionals of the particle positions.
 This framework enables the application of the well-posedness results for McKean–Vlasov branching SDEs obtained in \cite{Claisse Kang Tan 2024}, from which we deduce the dynamic programming principle (DPP).
 In our setting without common noise, the marginal measures induced by the branching diffusion process evolve as a deterministic flow of measures, so that the DPP takes a particularly tractable form.

-Under suitable smoothness assumptions on the value function, and by using a standard extension of It\^o’s formula along the flow of measures induced by branching diffusion processes, one checks that the value function provides a classical solution to a Hamilton–Jacobi–Bellman (HJB) master equation on the space of finite nonnegative measures.
-Conversely, we establish a verification theorem, which ensures that the value function as well as the optimal closed-loop control can be recovered from a smooth solution to the HJB master equation.
+Under suitable smoothness assumptions on the value function, and by using a standard extension of It\^o’s formula along the flow of measures induced by branching diffusion processes, one checks that the value function provides a classical solution to a Hamilton–Jacobi–Bellman master equation on the space of finite nonnegative measures.
+Conversely, we establish a verification theorem, which ensures that the value function as well as the optimal closed-loop control can be recovered from a smooth solution to the Hamilton-Jacobi-Bellman master equation.
 Notice also that a notion of viscosity solution for this class of master equation is also developed in Ekren, He, Lan and Tan \cite{EkrenHLT}.

-Finally, we specialize to the linear–quadratic (LQ) setting and derive an explicit solution to the HJB master equation based on a Riccati-type ordinary differential equation (ODE).
+Finally, we specialize to the linear–quadratic setting and derive an explicit solution to the Hamilton-Jacobi-Bellman master equation based on a Riccati-type ordinary differential equation (ODE).
 By applying the verification theorem, we confirm that this explicit solution coincides with the value function of the controlled branching diffusion problem and obtain the corresponding optimal control.

 The remainder of the paper is organized as follows.
-In Section~\ref{sec:Formulation}, we introduce the controlled McKean–Vlasov branching SDE and derive several a priori estimates.
-Section~\ref{sec: control problem} presents the closed-loop control formulation and the associated value function.
-We then establish the dynamic programming principle and derive the corresponding HJB equation on the space of finite nonnegative measures.
-Finally, Section~\ref{sec: LQ} focuses on the linear–quadratic case, where we obtain an explicit representation of the solution via a Riccati-type equation.
+In Section~\ref{sec:prel}, we provide some preliminary definitions of spaces and the associated metrics.
+Then we introduce in Section~\ref{sec:Formulation} the controlled McKean--Vlasov branching SDE and derive several a priori estimates as well as an invariance principle.
+Next, in Section~\ref{sec: control problem}, we formulate a closed-loop control problem whose value function is defined on the space of finite nonnegative measures, and then establish the dynamic programming principle and derive the corresponding Hamilton-Jacobi-Bellman master equation.
+Section~\ref{sec: LQ} focuses on the linear–quadratic case, where we obtain an explicit representation of the solution via a Riccati-type equation.
+Finally, in Section~\ref{sec:complement}, we provide some complements results on the McKean-Vlasov branching SDEs which are used in the paper.